 “For those who dream of a return to “normalcy”: normalcy was standing on the tracks watching an oncoming train & arguing about how fast it was going.
 Something just banged into us & sent us sprawling.
 It hurt.
 A lot.
 Now let’s get up, but NOT get back on the tracks again.” – David Graeber

-This is Part 2 of an article about why we shouldn’t be thinking about ‘getting back to normal’, but instead, offering a realistic post-corona alternative (Part 1 is here).
+This is Part 2 of an article about why we shouldn’t be thinking about ‘getting back to normal’, but instead, offering a realistic post-covid alternative (Part 1 is here).
 Some will be eager to get back to full-on destruction; and the mainstream media, including the BBC (constantly), give them plenty of bandwidth.

 It’s not good enough to continue to tweak an inherently damaging economy – not good enough at all.
 Here’s an opportunity – let’s take it.
 If the next crisis is brought about by ecological collapse, it may not even give us any breathing space to do something new.
 We may not have this opportunity again.